Browse by Medical Category

 Wayne Shreffler, MD, PhD, director of the Food Allergy Center, joined Mass General in 2009 to help us enhance patient care by:

 Dr. Shreffler did his fellowship training at Mount Sinai Medical Center, which is nationally recognized in food allergy research.
-He is a member of the, whose goal is to identify the best possible treatment approaches for food allergies through research.
+He is a member of the Consortium of Food Allergy Research, whose goal is to identify the best possible treatment approaches for food allergies through research.

 We are dedicated to preparing the next generation of great academic clinicians and researchers in allergy and immunology.
 Fellows in the Allergy and Immunology Training Program receive clinical and research training in food allergy, including patch testing and food challenges.
 Internal medicine and pediatrics residents also gain exposure to food allergy patients as part of their general training.